Rep. Steube to Newsmax: Will Not Support Continuing Resolution

 "I had a constituent in my district that was raped by an illegal immigrant," Steube said.
 "So even in southwest Florida, you're seeing the impacts of illegals in our country, and you're seeing it in places like Ohio and small towns and all over the country.

 "Twelves million illegals have come into our country.
 Over 384 known terrorists.
-To compare that under Trump's admin, there was only 11 known terrorists that were apprehended at the border."
+To compare that under Trump's administration, there was only 11 known terrorists that were apprehended at the border."

 About NEWSMAX TV: